 With open arms, Jessica invites you to go exploring with her, and experience the sheer joy of creating!

 A stamper for life, Hilary Sosebee discovered the art of paper crafting in her early adulthood, venturing into scrapbooking and eventually altered art after the epiphany of "stamp off the edge of the page."
 Not minding getting messy fingers, she now embraces inks, watercolors, glitter, pigment crystals, texture pastes, and shimmer sprays.
 She enjoys teaching others, watching them enjoy discovering their own creativity, and finding a new passion bloom in their eyes.
 She especially enjoys creating in her

 "I loved art since the first time when I was a little girl and drew a long magical line that went from my paper to the table, and from there to a wall.

 I enjoy working in a variety of styles, using different kinds of media, I am a portrait and mixed media artist and art instructor, and creator of the fun "29 faces" challenge.
 I love creating content for beginners and see how they find their own magic."

-Tiare Smith is a mixed media artist and instructor.
+Tiare Smith is a self-taught mixed media artist and instructor.

 Born with art in her heart she lost her way from her art for 18 years.
 It came back to her life in a burst of emotion and anxiety.
 By practicing techniques of love, positive self talk, and action which have helped her to overcome other areas of struggle, she now enjoys her art in a free and inspiring way.